cschreib/kmos-scripts/README.md

 17) Now you can repeat the step (H.5) to inspect the continuum images, and see if your shifts have improved the signal to noise ratio.

-# Appendix A. Analyzing cubes.
+# Appendix A. Analyzing cubes: extracting spectra

 To extract spectra from the cubes you can use QFitView (see section E), which only allows you to extract all the flux within a given pixel or circular aperture.
 The esorex pipeline and the recipe `kmos_extract_spec` is more flexible, as it allows you to use arbitrary masks.
 But you may want something more...